 Surprisingly, the Sacramento Kings have the 3rd most wins on Christmas day – 18 – even though they have not played since 2003!

-Three teams have never been a part of the NBA Christmas day schedule; the Pelicans, Grizzlies, and Hornets have never been included.
+Two teams have never been a part of the NBA Christmas day schedule; the Grizzlies and Hornets have never been included.
+Until the 2019 Christmas games, the Pelicans had never been included.

 Like King’s 60 point game, there have been some other memorable performances on Christmas Day.
 Like Rick Barry’s 50 point game in 1966.